TechDreams-Innovations/Detectify/README.md

-# FacialRecognitionApp
+# Face Detector App

-A Python facial recognition application, brought to you by TechDreams Innovations Labs.
+A Python face detection application, brought to you by TechDreams Innovations Labs.
 Enjoy!

 ## Prerequisites